lbnl-science-it/cborg-web/content/english/pages/privacy-policy.md

 #### Protection of Personal-Information

-CBORG services should not be used to process any personal information, prudent-to-protect information, CUI or classified information.
-If you need to process PII or HIPPA information please [contact Science IT](mailto:scienceit@lbl.gov) to discuss your needs.
+CBORG services should not be used to process any personal information, prudent-to-protect information, confidential unclassified information (CUI) or classified information.
+If you need to process PII or HIPPA information please [contact Science IT](mailto:scienceit@lbl.gov) to discuss your needs for secure computing.

 #### Additional Terms and Conditions